1943 Naples post-office bombing

 The 1943 Naples post office bombing occurred on October 7, 1943, after the U.S. Fifth Army had captured Naples (October 1) and reached the Volturno River (October 6).
 The Palazzo delle Poste, Naples, an imposing structure, completed in 1936 is located in the center of the city, was looted by Nazi troops during the occupation.
 After their retreat it became occupied by families who were made homeless by the bombing and destruction heaped on the city.
 This happened during the insurrection that was known as the "Four days of Naples" that had taken place a few weeks earlier.
 On that morning a series of violent explosions ripped through the building and caused heavy damage to the surrounding buildings and the death of more than 100 people, including women, children and members of a 82nd Airborne Division unit.
 The unit was commanded by General Matthew B. Ridgway.
-An investigation determined that the explosion was the result of several time bombs planted by the Germans six days earlier.
+An investigation determined that the explosion was the result of several time bombs planted by Italian fascists six days earlier.